Concerns and controversies at the 2024 Summer Olympics: Argentina vs France men's football brawl

 After the final whistle of the men's football tournament quarterfinal between Argentina and France, a brawl broke out between the players.
 The match was a replay of the 2022 World Cup final, in which Argentina was victorious.
-Additionally, one month before the tournament, Argentinian midfielder Enzo Fernández posted a video on social media in which he and other Argentina players chanted derogatory remarks regarding members of the French team with African heritage in a postgame celebration after their Copa America win.
+Additionally, one month before the tournament, Argentinian midfielder Enzo Fernández posted a video on social media in which he and other Argentina players chanted derogatory remarks regarding members of the French team with African heritage in a postgame celebration after their Copa América win.
 While no actions were taken against Fernández, these events likely created hostile feelings for the host nation, and Argentina was met with boos throughout the match.

-France won the game 1-0 via a header off a corner kick by Jean-Phillipe Mateta in the fifth minute, and immediately celebrated in front of Argentinian supporters.
+France won the game 1–0 via a header off a corner kick by Jean-Phillipe Mateta in the fifth minute, and immediately celebrated in front of Argentinian supporters.
 Nearly immediately following the final whistle, the two sides came together and began exchanging shoves, but the encounter did not escalate further.
-No further action was taken against either side, and France would go on and claim runners-up in the tournament following a 5-3 extra time loss to Spain.
+No further action was taken against either side, and France would go on and claim the silver medal in the tournament following a 5–3 extra time loss to Spain in the final.